Rishabbh-Sahu/linear_programming/README.md

 For Non-linear programming models, kindly use Pyomo or pyOpt (as python optimizer interface) instead of PuLP used in this repo.

 #### Key Note:
 Defining an optimization model would be a pain if you have thousands of variables and constraints.
-In this repo, you can find the solution for the same by defining and initializing them using compact and more scalable way -
+In this repo, you can find the solution for the same by defining and initializing decision variables and constraints using compact and more scalable way -
 - More compact representation using dictionaries and list powered by python
 - Loops to define n numbers of variables and constraints instead of writing one by one :'(